-Life is ever-changing and unpredictable; sometimes, circumstances change enough to warrant a revision to your Last Will.
+Life is ever-changing and unpredictable, and sometimes the circumstances change enough to warrant a revision to your Last Will.
 However, if you want to make a change, you can’t simply cross out the unwanted provisions and write in new ones.

-Without this form, you will be unable to have your Last Will reflect the changes in your life, thus leaving nothing or the wrong items to loved ones or even the wrong people.
+Without a Codicil, you will be unable to have your Last Will reflect the changes in your life, thus leaving nothing or the wrong items to loved ones or even the bad people.

 Circumstances such as ademption or other mistakes may leave openings for family members to contest other parts of your Last Will.
 A Codicil allows you to make minor changes or correct small mistakes without the time and expense of drafting a whole new will.